Kawagoe Hikawa Festival: Floats

 The main attraction of the festival is its large fleet of gorgeous floats.
-There're 29 floats kept by each neighborhood in the town, and about 20 of them actually　take part in the festival.
+There are 29 floats kept by each neighborhood in the town, and about 20 of them actually take part in the festival.

 The float has two remarkable features.
 One is Edo type double-decked float topped with a doll.
 The lower level is a small decorated festival stage fitted out with a roof, and the upper level is a platform with a doll on it.
 The platform where a doll is displayed on is like a movable, manually operated elevator, and the doll and the upper level can be stored inside the lower level's bunting behind the stage, changing its total height from 8m to 4m.

 The dolls have their origins in traditional Japanese culture such as Noh plays and folk stories, or are modeled from historical figures.
 Each float is often called by the name of the figure from who the doll was modeled from.

 The other feature is the stage which can revolve 360° horizontally, separately from the wheels.
 It is intended to make it possible for the stage to face each other when floats from different neighborhoods happen to meet in the middle of the festival and enjoy musical battles called "Hikkawase".